NBA/William D. Revelli Composition Contest

 Sponsored by Alfred Publishing

-About the winning composition, PROXIMA B:
+About the winning composition, Balatro:

 Contest Selection Committee